Ortus-Solutions/up-and-running-with-quick/PREREQUISITES.md

 docker stop quick_blog_example
 ```

-(You may choose to use a different database that Quick supports if you desire, but all examples will be ran against MySQL 5.7.
+(You may choose to use a different database that Quick supports if you desire, but all examples will be run against MySQL 5.7.
 We won't be able to support you with database-specific issues in the workshop.)

 ## MySQL Client
-You will want a SQL client to inspect and interact with your database.
+You will want an SQL client to inspect and interact with your database.
 You can use any client you would like.
 Here are a few we like ourselves:

 * [DBeaver](https://dbeaver.io/) (Cross Platform, Free)